 Antique Brass (AB)

-Antique Brass and Vintage Brass are for anyone who likes the look of aged brass, but doesn’t want to wait for unlacquered brass to gather a patina.
+Antique Brass is for anyone who likes the look of aged brass but doesn’t want to wait for unlacquered brass to gather a patina.
 It’s polished and relieved, then satin-lacquered to lock-in its appearance.
-Beautiful, with a softer look than polished brass.
+The Antique Brass finish is beautiful, with a softer look than polished brass.

 Antique Pewter (AP)

-Slightly darker than satin nickel.
-It’s darkened, then relieved, to give an moderately-aged appearance.
-Finally, it receives several coats of satin lacquer to freeze its beauty in time.
+Slightly darker than satin nickel, Antique Pewter is darkened, then relieved to give a moderately-aged appearance.
+It then receives several coats of satin lacquer to freeze its beauty in time.